acdh-oeaw/acdh-django-sparql/README.rst

     ]

-Provide the endpoint and optional some log-in credentials for your tripple store in some settings file:
+Provide the endpoint and optional some log-in credentials for your Triplestore in some settings file:

 .. code-block:: python